 People’s own homes, previously their most valuable possessions, have now become their offices, schools, kindergartens, and schools.
 The Covid-19 related restrictive safety measures have forced people and businesses to adjust to working from home, with varying success.
 Even though the Covid-19 vaccine is becoming more and more available to the general public worldwide, insurance companies have had to find a way to transfer all aspects of their work online.
 Insurance brokers who have already had an app and an email marketing plan in place have had a huge head start compared to competitors.
 Auto insurance, home insurance, health insurance, business disruption insurance, etc. can all benefit a great deal from automation.

-A company such as Pathway offers automated processes to insurance brokers to facilitate communication between insurance companies and policyholders, and boost marketing efforts at the same time.
 The automation process handles insurance policy renewals and email workflows, even boosting online reviews, helping brokers build up online authority.
 With automation, brokerage’s call volume is reduced, and customer experience is improved by giving policyholders 24/7 access to their policy documents, proof of insurance, etc. In some cases, clients can even make payments through the mobile app and widget, without having to take a trip to the bank.
 Insurance brokers can improve their services based on feedback and online reviews, and they can test their clients’ sentiment easily through industry-standard surveys, such as NPS ®, which are integrated into these communication platforms.
 Sending automated emails triggered by clients’ online behavior such as purchasing policies or the nearing of their policy expiry date, can result in email click rates, open rates, response rates, and conversion rates skyrocketing.

 A Shift in Consumer Expectations